domrut/spotify-connected-app/README.md

 Email: spotify.test.acc.app@gmail.com
 Pass: fortesting123

 P.S.
-The application/authentication will not work, since the `.env` file is not present, and Spotify application is in development mode.
+The application/authentication will not work, since the `.env` file is not present.